microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 use of GPU and host CPU memory, we can train larger models with longer sequences without running into GPU memory limitations.
 This optimization is crucial for enabling the training of ultra-long context models on a limited number of GPUs.
-It is worth noting that FPDT memory optimization is orthogonal and complementary to model- parameter-focused memory optimization techniques used by DeepSpeed ZeRO and PyTorch FSDP.
+It is worth noting that Ulysses-Offload memory optimization is orthogonal and complementary to model- parameter-focused memory optimization techniques used by DeepSpeed ZeRO and PyTorch FSDP.
+Ulysses-Offload optimizes memory footprint of activations associated with long sequences while ZeRO and FSDP optimize memory footprint of model parameters.

 ### 3. Compatibility and Flexibility